Ivaynn/LodestoneTP/README.md

 ## Installation

-1. Download the data pack from the [releases page](https://github.com/Ivaynn/LodestoneTP/releases)
+1. Download the data pack from the [releases page](https://github.com/Ivaynn/LodestoneTP/releases) or Planet Minecraft
 2. Find the "datapacks" folder of your world:
     - Singleplayer (new world): Create New World > More > Data Packs > Open Pack Folder
     - Singleplayer (existing world): Select World > Edit > Open World Folder > "datapacks"